readysettech/docs-old/docs/guides/quickstart.md

 </div>

 1. "Proxied" means that ReadySet sent the queries to the backing database to return results.
-2. You can also use the [`SHOW PROXIED QUERIES`](../reference/sql-extensions.md) command to check if ReadySet supports a query.
+2. You can also use the [`SHOW PROXIED QUERIES`](../guides/cache-queries.md##identify-queries-to-cache) command to check if ReadySet supports a query.

       ReadySet is continuously expanding support for areas of the SQL language.
-For more details, see [Query Support](../reference/query-support.md).
+For more details, see [SQL Support](../reference/sql-support.md).

 ## Step 5.
 Cache queries

-1. Back in the SQL shell, run the ReadySet-specific [`CREATE CACHE`](../reference/sql-extensions.md) command to cache the queries:
+1. Back in the SQL shell, run the ReadySet-specific [`CREATE CACHE`](../guides/cache-queries.md##cache-queries) command to cache the queries:

     ``` sql hl_lines="2"
     CREATE CACHE FROM